ubirch/ubirch-token-manager/README.md

 **user:getinfo**:: it allows querying info about a user.

-**thing:bootstrap**:: it allows creatinga bootstrap token that would permit creating devices, anchoring upps and verifying upps.
+**thing:bootstrap**:: it allows creating a bootstrap token that would permit creating devices, anchoring upps and verifying upps.

 This call returns a json object whose data field is an array of scopes.